Digital Accessibility Committee

 Webpages

-+ Documents and Multimedia
++ Documents and Emails

 Include alt-text on all images that convey meaning

-Alt text is a written description of what an image looks like that blind and low-vision people can use with the help of screen-reader software
+Alt text is a written description of what an image looks like that blind and low-vision people can use with the help of screen-reader software.

 Make sure that headings are used correctly